eesmer/DebianDC/Documentation/decisions/0005-UI-Stack.md

 - **Openbox** provides more control over window behavior, auto-start mechanisms, and user workflow.

-> For the decision log on this choice, see: `Documentation/decisions/0002-debian13-openbox-migration.md`
+> For the decision doc on this choice, see: `Documentation/decisions/0002-debian13-openbox-migration.md`

 ### 2. Interaction Dialogs: Zenity